SamparkBhol/TaskBlitz/README.md

    - Front-end developed with React.js for a modern and responsive user experience.
    - Accessible on both desktop and mobile devices.

-7. **Documentation and Testing** 📝
-   - Detailed setup, deployment, and usage instructions.
-   - Unit and integration tests for key components to ensure reliability.

 ## 🚀 Getting Started